Arthur1021/PVE-calculator-for-GEMMA/README.md

-# PVE-calculator-for-GEMMA
+# Phenotypic variation explained (PVE) for Genome-wide Efficient Mixed Model Association (GEMMA)
-    PVE calculator for GWAS result from GEMMA
+## PVE calculator for GEMMA

     GEMMA is a software toolkit for fast application of linear mixed models (LMMs) and related models to genome-wide association studies (GWAS) and other large-scale data sets.

     https://github.com/genetics-statistics/GEMMA

-    The phenotypic variation explained (PVE) is not provided by the GEMMA.
+    The phenotypic variation explained (PVE) by each SNP is not provided by the GEMMA.

-# Run PVE calculator
+## Run PVE calculator

     python PVE_calculator.py -h